 - He has lived with the child and claimed the child to be his

-Depending on the decision you make, the father may have certain rights or responsibilities:
+Depending on the decision you make for your unplanned pregnancy, the father may have certain rights or responsibilities:

 If your child’s father has acknowledged his paternity or registered with a putative father registry, then he will have rights to see the child and obligations to provide financial support.
 If paternity has been established, you can ask the court to order the father to pay child support.
 Additionally, the father can also take actions to gain custody of the child.